Course Catalog

 5 units

 Continuation of CHIN 5.
 Conversation, composition, and the reading of modern texts.
-Prerequisite(s): CHIN 5 or CHIN 5H or by consent of instructor.
+Prerequisite(s): CHIN 5 or CHIN 5H or placement by assessment, or by consent of instructor.
 (General Education Code(s): CC.)

 CHIN 80